mulesoft-assets/template-sfdc2nets-opportunity-aggregation/README.md

 [1]: https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US
 [2]: https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US

-### As source of data
+### As Source of Data

-If the user configured in the template for the source system does not have at least *read only* permissions for the fields that are fetched, then a *InvalidFieldFault* API fault will show up.
+If the user who is configured in the template for the source system does not have at least *read only* permissions for the fields that are fetched, the *InvalidFieldFault* API fault displays.

 ```
 java.lang.RuntimeException: [InvalidFieldFault [ApiQueryFault [ApiFault  exceptionCode='INVALID_FIELD'